MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - AKS supports different network plugins.
 The [Azure CNI plugin](/azure/aks/concepts-network#compare-network-models) is required to enable certain capabilities within AKS, such as Windows-based node pools or Kubernetes Network Policies.

-- AKS differentiates between [system node pools](/azure/aks/use-system-pools#system-and-user-node-pools) and user node pools.
+- AKS differentiates between [system node pools](/azure/aks/use-system-pools#system-and-user-node-pools) and user node pools to separate system and workload services.
+User node pools can be [scaled down to 0](/azure/aks/scale-cluster#scale-user-node-pools-to-0) nodes if needed.
-  - AKS prefers scheduling system pods on node pools that are labeled as system.
-  - User node pools allow you to [scale down to 0](/azure/aks/scale-cluster#scale-user-node-pools-to-0).

 - The [AKS Stop/Start cluster feature](/azure/aks/start-stop-cluster) allows an AKS cluster in dev/test scenarios to be paused while  maintaining cluster configuration, saving time and cost compared to re-provisioning.